petartotev/PT_Demo_NET_Kubernetes/README.md

 demonetkubernetes-service   NodePort   10.102.113.24   <none>        80:31129/TCP   2m
 ```

-9. Finally, get the external port from PORT(S) and access the application using the following URL:
+9. Finally, get the external port** from PORT(S) and access the application using the following URL:
 ```
 http://localhost:31129/cpu/doload/{number-of-operations}
 ```

 ![happy-end](./res/scrot_demo_01.png)

+** If you don't want for the external port to be a random number and you want to hardcode it, please check [this section](#hardcode-nodeport-port) of the documentation.

 ## Add Horizontal Pod Autoscaling (HPA)